Table of Contents

 An Audiologist Conducting Audiometry Test

-There is more than one cause for hearing loss, in a majority of the cases, it is due to ageing or weakening of the parts of the inner ear including the nerves which carry the sound signal to our brain.
+According to an audiologist Santa Monica, there is more than one cause for hearing loss, in a majority of the cases, it is due to ageing or weakening of the parts of the inner ear including the nerves which carry the sound signal to our brain.
 Other prominent factors are family history and continuous exposure to loud noises which is known as Noise-Induced Hearing Loss.
 Medical conditions such as diabetes, high blood pressure, obesity and some other diseases also contribute to hearing loss.

 In some cases there are further complications as the affected person can also suffer from Tinnitus.
 The ringing or whistling sound in the ear are signs of Tinnitus, these sounds are not from an external source but are generated in the ear itself.